History Major, Concentration in Foreign Service

 All electives must be at the 200 level or higher.

-To be taken during sophomore or junior year.
+To be taken during sophomore year.

 For majors entering in curriculum year 2010 and later: Senior capstone experience, usually taken during Fall of senior year.